 2026: Art Nou, Tandem x Casa RARO, Barcelona, ES

-During this period, I shared a staircase with a space occupied by recyclers, who daily dismantle found objects under precarious conditions: broken windows, no electricity, no running water, and so on.
-The proximity between their gestures and my own practice generated a tension around the material conditions and privileges from which my work operates.
-Over time, that tension evolved into forms of exchange and reciprocity: the circulation of tools, materials, and care.
-Some of the recyclers began setting aside fragments for me, while I gathered leftover metals from my commutes and from other Hangar residents to contribute to their recycling processes.
+During this period, I shared a staircase with a space occupied by recyclers, who dismantle found objects daily under precarious conditions.
+The proximity between their gestures and my own practice generated a productive tension around the material conditions and privileges from which my work operates.
+Over time, this tension evolved into forms of exchange and reciprocity through the circulation of tools, materials, and care.
+Some of the recyclers began setting aside fragments for me, while I gathered leftover materials from my walks and from other Hangar residents to contribute to their recycling processes.
+These relationships became an active part of my methodology of porosity, cultivating more situated and attentive ways of making.
+The sculptures that emerged embody tangled, often invisible anatomies, assembled from the materials accumulated through these exchanges.

-Follow the same route every day, observe the places where waste accumulates, observe what remains, what circulates.
+Methodology: Follow the same route every day, observe the places where waste accumulates, observe what remains, what circulates.

 ( A Practice of Porosity, Hangar)